HKUSTDial/NL2SQL_Handbook/README.md

 ## 💾 Practical Guide for Novice

 ### 📊 How to get data:
-* We collect NL2SQL benchmark features and download links for you.
+* We collect Text-to-SQL benchmark features and download links for you.
 You can get more details from this chapter: [Benchmark](chapter/Benchmark.md)
 * The analysis code for benchmarks is available in the `src/dataset_analysis` directory.
 Benchmark analysis reports can be found in the `report/` directory.

-### 🛠️ How to build an LLM-based NL2SQL model:
+### 🛠️ How to build an LLM-based Text-to-SQL model:

 * Litgpt [Repository Link](https://github.com/Lightning-AI/litgpt)